MROS-RobMoSys-ITP/MROS-Hands-On/README.md

 ```console
   ros2 launch mros2_reasoner launch_reasoner.launch.py
 ```
-- By default it sets the `f3_v3_r1` mode which corresponds to the NORMAL mode.
+- By default it sets the `f_normal_mode` mode which corresponds to the NORMAL mode.

 - With all the above, we will have enough to test some navigation actions and experiment simulating some contingencies and seeing how this change affects the navigation.